jonasbn/perl-date-holidays-abstract/README.md

 \--

-[Date::Holidays](https://metacpan.org/pod/Date::Holidays) uses the requirements defined by this module and this module can therefor be used with success in conjunction with this.
+[Date::Holidays](https://metacpan.org/pod/Date::Holidays) uses the requirements defined by this module and this module can therefore be used with success in conjunction with this.

 This is an alternative to a SUPER class.
 I have given a lot of thought to programming a SUPER class, but since creating a super class for a bunch